AndySAnker/ScattBO/README.md

 <sup>1</sup> Steps for Convergence for simulated Sq data is defined as the number of steps until Rwp < 0.04.<br>
 <sup>2</sup> Steps for Convergence for simulated Gr data is defined as the number of steps until Rwp < 0.04.<br>
-<sup>3</sup> Steps for Convergence for experimental Sq data is defined as the number of steps until Rwp < 0.79.<br>
+<sup>3</sup> Steps for Convergence for experimental Sq data is defined as the number of steps until Rwp < 0.84.<br>
-<sup>4</sup> Steps for Convergence for experimental Gr data is defined as the number of steps until Rwp < 0.84.<br>
+<sup>4</sup> Steps for Convergence for experimental Gr data is defined as the number of steps until Rwp < 0.80.<br>
 <sup>5</sup> Steps for Convergence for multi-objective optimisation is defined for both above criteria.

 # Usage
-See (https://github.com/AndySAnker/ScattBO/blob/main/ScatBO_SingleObjective.ipynb) for examples of single-objective optimisation with [Dragonfly](https://github.com/dragonfly/dragonfly/tree/master).
+See (https://github.com/AndySAnker/ScattBO/tree/main/tools) for examples of single-objective optimisation with [Dragonfly](https://github.com/dragonfly/dragonfly/tree/master) or [skopt](https://scikit-optimize.github.io/stable/auto_examples/bayesian-optimization.html).

 ## Example usage with [Dragonfly](https://github.com/dragonfly/dragonfly/tree/master)
 ```python